 there is no doubt that degenerative disease is due to trace mineral deficiencies.

-The problem can be remedied to a degree if we grow our own foods and make all possible attempts to use natural fertilisers such as sea weeds or garden and kitchen wastes.
+The problem can be remedied to a degree if we grow our own foods and make all possible attempts to use natural fertilisers such as sea weeds, worm juice, animal dung or compost made from or garden and kitchen wastes.

 Also, by buying as many organic foods as possible.